hariscats/simple-kustomize-demo/README.md

 ## Customization
 You can customize the base and overlays by editing the respective `kustomization.yaml` and resource files.
 For example, you can change the image tags, resource limits, or add new resources in the base or overlays.

+## Further Info
+Check out the blog post here for more details: